hyperledger/iroha/docs/source/rfc-configuration-overhaul.md

 ---

-In sum, these issues underscore the need for clearer, more intuitive naming conventions in Iroha 2's configuration.
+In summary, these issues underscore the need for clearer, more intuitive naming conventions in Iroha 2's configuration.

 ### Rustisms in the Configuration Reference